softwaremill/bootzooka/docs/devtips.md

 ## Developing frontend without backend

 If you'd like to work only on the frontend, without starting the backend, you can proxy requests to a working, remote backend instance.
-In `ui/package.json` you need to edit the proxy settings.
+Update the `ui/.env` file accordingly.

 ## Imports